Integrate Customer Profiles with Other Services

 Charge cards on file

 To take a payment from a credit, debit, or gift card on file, call CreatePayment and provide the card ID and the customer ID.
-Providing a customer ID is required for payments from a credit or debit card on file and recommended for payments from a gift card on file.
+Providing a customer ID is required for payments from credit or debit cards on file and recommended for payments from gift cards on file.

-If you need to get the customer ID, call SearchCustomers to search customer profiles by phone number, email address, or other supported attribute.
-Then, you can call ListCards using the customer_id filter to get the credit or debit card ID or call ListGiftCards using the customer_id filter to get the gift card ID.
+If needed, call SearchCustomers to search customer profiles by phone number, email address, or other supported attribute to get the customer ID.
+Then call ListCards using the customer_id parameter to get the credit or debit card ID or ListGiftCards using the customer_id parameter to get the gift card ID.

-The following CreatePayment request charges a credit card on file for $25.15 (specified as cents in amount_money.amount):
+The following CreatePayment request charges a credit card on file for $25.15 (amount_money.amount is specified in cents):

 Create payment